 - Sudden (and unexpected) spikes in the graph might mean an issue with duplicate content (such as both www and non-www, wrong canonicals, etc.), automatically generated pages, or even hacks.

-We recommend that you monitor these types of situations closely and resolve errors quickly, as too many errors could send a signal of low quality (bad maintenance) to Google.
+We recommend you monitor these situations closely and resolve errors quickly, as too many errors could signal low quality (poor maintenance) to Google.

-An XML sitemap is like a roadmap to all important pages and posts on your website.
-We think every website would benefit from having one.
-Is our Yoast SEO plugin running on your website?
+An XML sitemap is a roadmap to all important pages and posts on your website.
+Every website would benefit from having one.
+Do you run the Yoast SEO plugin on your website?
 Then you automatically have an XML sitemap.
-If not, we recommend creating one to make sure Google can find your most important pages and posts easily.
+If not, we recommend creating one to ensure Google can easily find your most important pages and posts.

-Within the XML sitemap tab of Google Search Console you can tell Google where your XML sitemap is located on your site:
+You can find an option for XML sitemaps within the Indexing tab of Google Search Console.
+Here, you can tell Google where your XML sitemap is located on your site:

-We recommend everyone entering the URL of their XML sitemap into GSC to make Google find it easily.
-In addition to that, you can quickly see if your sitemap gives errors or if some pages aren’t indexed, for instance.
+We recommend everyone enter the URL of their XML sitemap into GSC to make Google find it easily.
+In addition, you can quickly see if your sitemap gives errors or if some pages aren’t indexed, for instance.
 Checking this regularly, you’re sure Google can find and read your XML sitemap correctly.

-We recommend regularly checking the XML sitemap section in our plugin to manage which post types or taxonomies you’re including in your sitemaps!
+We recommend regularly checking the XML sitemap section in our plugin to manage which post types or taxonomies you include in your sitemaps!

 Within the links to your site section, you can see how many links from other sites are pointing to your website.
-Besides, you can see what websites link, how many links those websites contain to your site and lastly, what anchor texts are used most linking to your website.
-This can be valuable information because links still are very important for SEO.
+Besides, you can see what websites link, how many links those websites contain, and what anchor texts are used most in linking to your website.
+This can be valuable information because links still are vital for SEO.

 Within the internal links section, you can check what pages of your website are most linked from other spots on your site.
-This list can be valuable to analyze regularly because you want your most important pages and posts to get most internal links.
-Doing this, you make sure Google understands as well what your cornerstones are.
+This list can be valuable to analyze regularly because you want your most important pages and posts to get the most internal links.
+By doing this, you make sure Google understands as well what your cornerstones are.

-The manual actions tab is the one you don’t want to see anything in.
-If your site is penalised by Google , you’ll get more information in here.
+You don’t want to see anything in the manual actions tab.
+You’ll get more information if your site is penalized by Google.
 If your site is affected by a manual action, you’ll also get messaged via email.

-There are a number of scenarios which can lead to these kinds of penalties, including:
+Several scenarios can lead to these kinds of penalties, including: